January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Explore Warsaw with our list of museums and galleries in Warsaw by district – there’s one to suit every interest, and many of them are free to visit.

-Until March 2.
-Location: PGE National Stadium, al. Poniatowskiego 1 (Praga), level -1, entrance from al. Zieleniecka Street, gate no. 1 (enter the underground car park by car through gate number 6.).
+Until April 27.
+Location: PGE National Stadium, al. Poniatowskiego 1 (Praga), level -1, entrance from al. Zieleniecka Street.
 Open daily: 10 am – 8 pm.
 The exhibition is new; none of the mock-ups have been presented in Warsaw before.
 The exhibition includes a Fun Zone where you can create your own models.
-Tickets can be purchased online and on-site at the box office (children up to 95 cm tall – free admission).
-Next to the Lego exhibition, you can also visit the “3D Trick Gallery” – for all those who like to take crazy selfies (additional paid admission).
-The exhibition is adapted for people with disabilities and strollers.
+Tickets can be purchased online and on-site at the box office.
 More in Polish.

-Until March 23.
+Until January 31.
 Location: Fabryka Norblina, Art-Box Experience, Żelazna 51/53 Street (city center/Wola).
-Online tickets (children under five years old have free entrance).
-The exhibition is intended for all ages and is bilingual – Polish and English.
-The exhibition is a unique combination of the poetic world of Salvador Dalí with the latest technologies, large-format projections, artificial intelligence (AI), educational content, and an exciting VR film.
-More in Polish about the Exhibition.
+Children under five years old have free entrance.
+The exhibition is bilingual – Polish and English.
+The exhibition combines modern technologies with classical music to take viewers on a sensory journey through Chopin’s sounds, emotions, and the artistic world he helped shape.
+More in Polish about the Exhibition and online tickets.

 Dumplings cooking classes in English